In this post, we will discuss how to create a table in MySQL using the command line and phpMyAdmin?

 IF NOT EXISTS

-is the syntax for individual column.table_constraints
+is the syntax for individual columns.table_constraints

 are the optional constraints for the table and columns such as PRIMARY_KEY, UNIQUE_KEY, CHECK, etc.